Cryosphere: Snow cover decrease

 Studies in 2021 found that Northern Hemisphere snow cover has been decreasing since 1978, along with snow depth.
 Paleoclimate observations show that such changes are unprecedented over the last millennia in Western North America.

 North American winter snow cover increased during the 20th century, largely in response to an increase in precipitation.

-Because of its close relationship with hemispheric air temperature, snow cover is an important indicator of climate change.

 Global warming is expected to result in major changes to the partitioning of snow and rainfall, and to the timing of snowmelt, which will have important implications for water use and management.
 These changes also involve potentially important decadal and longer time-scale feedbacks to the climate system through temporal and spatial changes in soil moisture and runoff to the oceans.(Walsh 1995).
 Freshwater fluxes from the snow cover into the marine environment may be important, as the total flux is probably of the same magnitude as desalinated ridging and rubble areas of sea ice.
-In addition, there is an associated pulse of precipitated pollutants which accumulate over the Arctic winter in snowfall and are released into the ocean upon ablation of the sea ice.